 Lucas van der Meer, Chief Technology Officer (CTO) at ODISSEI (Open Data Infrastructure for Social Science and Economic Innovations) and Co-CTO of SSHOC-NL (Netherlands).
 ODISSEI is the National Research Infrastructure for Social Sciences with diverse components, including access to data, expertise and computing, and offers a wide range of support opportunities.
 The infrastructure is a collaborative consortium of 45 member organisations, including social sciences faculties in the Netherlands, CBS, public research agencies, and research institutes.
 Its explicit aim is to unite the social sciences and create a common, national infrastructure for research.
-In 2024, ODISSEI started the SSHOC-NL collaboration with its counterpart in the humanities CLARIAH.
-Lucas van der Meer explained the top-down creation of SSHOC-NL, its governance and its internal organisation, and insisted on the importance of collaboration above all.
+In 2024, ODISSEI started the SSHOC-NL collaboration with its counterpart in the humanities CLARIAH, which is the collaboration between CLARIN "Common Language Resources and Language Technology" and DARIAH "Digital Research Infrastructure for the Arts and Humanities".
+Lucas van der Meer explained the top-down creation of SSHOC-NL, its governance and its internal organisation allowing the autonomy of ODEISSEI on one hand and of CLARIAH on the other hand, and insisted on the importance of collaboration above all.